Verified Carbon Units (VCUs)

 Note that VCS maintains an impartial position in the carbon market and does not hold, transact or solicit trades of VCUs.

-* As stated above, individuals may not hold VCS registry accounts or VCUs, and registry account holders are not authorized to hold VCUs on behalf of individuals.
-VCUs may only be retired on behalf of individuals by entities which hold an active registry account with either APX or Markit.
+* As stated above, individuals may not hold a Verra registry account or VCUs, and registry account holders are not authorized to hold VCUs on behalf of individuals.
+VCUs may only be retired on behalf of individuals by entities which hold an active registry account.